nearby town of Black Rock, on Cobequid bay

-This town, of 12,000 was originally settled by Acadians and later by the Scottish and English, who built a strong dairy industry.
-The town is hoe to the Nova Scotia Agricultural College, which has an experimental farm and gardens.
+The town is home to the Nova Scotia Agricultural College, which has an experimental farm and gardens.
 Bible Hill, across the river is home to the Nova Scotia Provincial Exhibition Raceway with harness racing & betting year-round.
-1000 acre Victoria Park has woodlands with waterfalls, hiking trails, swimming pool and other recreational facilities.
-You can see the tidal bore rushing up the Salmon River twice a day.
-The best spot is Tidal Bore Road, off Highway 102 at Exit 14.
+1000 acre Victoria Park has woodlands with waterfalls, hiking trails, swimming pool and other recreational facilities close to the city’s downtown.
+You can observe the tidal bore rushing up the Salmon River twice a day at Tidal Bore Road, off Highway 102 at Exit 14.

 Annual Events